 It is not clear why Bodington became interested in mental health treatment.
-For several years he even managed the combined burden of running the Asylum at the same time as his general practice and overseeing TB treatment.
-It is probably a coincidence that the Dean of Erlangen University's Medical School, who presented Bodington's MD certificate was Johan Michael Leupoldt.
-He was one of the most eminent early pioneers of mental health treatment and gained international fame for his work in opening the first hospital for mentally ill patients in Bavaria.
-Does it stretch credibility to speculate about possible links with Bodington, whose own writings rarely gave any clues as to the sources of his theories and practice?
+For several years he managed to run the Asylum at the same time as attending to his general practice and treating TB patients.
+It probably stretches coincidence to suggest a connection with the Dean of Erlangen University's Medical School.
+This was Johan Michael Leupoldt, who presented Bodington's MD certificate in 1843 and also possessed a signed a copy of his Essay.
+Leupoldt was one of the most eminent early pioneers of mental health treatment and gained international fame for his work in opening the first hospital for mentally ill patients in Bavaria.
+Is it credible to speculate about possible links with Bodington, whose own writings rarely gave any clues as to the sources of his ideas and practices?